 Active and self-determined means giving birth by your own efforts

-Sometimes natural birth can be extremely hard work and sometimes everything is quite easy.
+Sometimes natural birth can be hard work and sometimes everything is quite easy.
 Whatever course the birth takes, it is ultimately the mother herself who delivers the child by her own efforts.
-At the birthing centre, you are actively involved and can take responsibility and give birth to your baby – with support and monitoring from our midwives – independently.
+At the birthing centre, you are actively involved and can take responsibility and give birth to your baby with the support and monitoring from our midwives.
 We cannot deliver your baby for you, but you can do it yourself!

 What is important to you?

 Everything that strengthens you as a mother-to-be and boosts your well-being and your trust in your own strength will have a positive effect on the birth.
 Think beforehand about what is important to you and what would help you.
 You can also express your wishes freely and openly at any time during the birth: